 25. HAVE A STREET CRÊPE

 Thin, decorated and delightful, Paris has crêpe-production down to a stick.
-I observed the best crêpes to be covered up in path ways, where they blend their own neighborhood chocolate with nutella and strawberries!
+I observed the best crêpes to be covered up in pathways, where they blend their own neighborhood chocolate with Nutella and strawberries!
 To.
 Bite the dust.
 For.

-25. Walk Around THE SEINE RIVER WITH A CAFÉ AU LAIT
+26. WALK AROUND THE SEINE RIVER WITH A CAFÉ AU LAIT

 Since there’s no better approach to stroll along the renowned Seine waterway than with an espresso close by!

 27. VISIT THE CHRISTMAS MARKETS

 In case you’re sufficiently fortunate to witness the enchantment of Paris amid Christmas, you MUST make a beeline for the Christmas advertising on the Trocadero.
 Walk around with your reflected on wine, gingerbread, and numerous baked goods.

 28. WATCH THE MOULIN ROUGE

 This has been a hit and misses with many individuals and in spite of being very touristy, I believe it’s justified, despite all the trouble on the off chance that you book the supper and show.
 Set yourself up for topless artists, shines and bunches of red velvet stylistic layout.
 For a less touristy show, sink into a stall at Le Crazy Horse.